Moa Martinson: Later life and death

 Over six years Martinson had published eight books and had gained most critics' respect.
 In September 1939, World War II broke out, which she saw as the biggest threat to the working class.
 In her opinion, the non-socialist ruling countries were sending out workers to fight for values they did not share.
 When it came to Soviet participation in the war, Martinson had a different opinion and believed that Russian workers were defending their revolution.

-In order to make more money and avoid loneliness Martinson entered a new area, the film industry.
+To make more money and avoid loneliness Martinson entered a new area, the film industry.
 She had help from her friend, actress Naima Wifstrand.
 Martinson wrote a lengthy screenplay that she sent to director Per Lindberg, who became interested.
 She proposed that they would contact AB Svensk Filmindustri (SF).
 However, Martinson's ambitions were too big and when she demanded an advance and an answer straight away, SF showed no interest.

 In the autumn of 1942, she met Karl Gunnarsson, whom she had first encountered in 1910 when she worked as a pantry chef at the Elfkarleö Hotel, south of Gävle.
 Gunnarsson was a writer too and the meeting with him reminded Martinson of her youth during the 1910s and the move to Johannesdal.
 Her memories were given shape in a love novel called Den osynlige älskaren ("The Invisible Lover").

 During the 1940s, Martinson became known in Sweden as "the Mother of the People".
 Her books were reaching a wide audience and she now had readers who could identify with the environment she was portraying, instead of people being shocked by her naturalistic scenes.
 She wrote diligently and had causerie and debate articles published in several daily and weekly papers.
 She was also frequently hired to give lectures and traveled the country on different tours.
 In 1944, she made her radio debut.
 Because of her strong personality, what she said and did caused attention, and she became a role model for many women in Sweden and most of all for women in the working class.

 In November 1954, Martinson's mother Kristina Swartz died at the age of 83.
 Their relationship had been very strong, and Martinson's mother had been a big influence and inspiration for her work.
 In My Mother Gets Married, she characterized Swartz as her best and most trusted friend.
 At that time, Martinson's literary reputation was low as it had decreased throughout the years.
 When her health became worse in the 60s, she stopped writing.
 However, despite her low reputation as a writer, Martinson still meant a lot to working-class women.
 Even though her health was deteriorating, she still enjoyed debating and never stopped expressing her feelings.

 On 5 August 1964, Martinson died at 73 years of age in Sorunda.
 She is buried at Sorunda Church.